Free Software is software that respects the user’s freedom

-This phone 📱 is also your 💻 computer
+A phone 📱 is also a 💻 computer

 A phone can also do all of the same stuff, albeit on a smaller screen and at a slower pace.
 Because it’s powered by a ‘processor’ & works the same way with electricity.
 This is called a universal computer.

 Of course humans can not understand the electric signals ⚡ and we ought to communicate naturally using words and simple phrases ever since we were babies.
 A computer is a non living thing, a tool for us to use for our needs and benefits.
 It can not grow or divide into cells like living bacteria.
 It always does the job you give it and has no intuition of its own.

 In the 1940s people wrote — programs (instructions) written in English that made the apps you use work.
 Computers translate these long lines of instructions into electric signals in the form of 1s and 0s and other yada yada that you can read here so that the the computer gives us the desired result.

 The only job of the computer is to take a program & run it as it is

 If we know what the computer does we can predict what it’ll do.
 The computer can not be picky, or have a mind of its own.
 Nor can it decide if it’s going to harm the user or help the user, it does what is told.
 A computer does not have life or a conscience of its own.

 What if this code was used to detonate a bomb?